VirtualPatientEngine/AIAgents4Pharma/docs/ops/DevOps.md

 ```

 - Passing-criteria: code rating must be 10.00/10.00
-- Branches: main, develop
+- Branches: main

 *NOTE: If you want to disable a particular warning, use the disable option in pylint.* For example, running pylint --disable=R0801,W0613 app/ will ignore the warnings with codes R0801 and W0613.
 Choose to disable warnings wisely.
 Additionally, if you choose to disable a warning in the automated workflows, you must also disable it while testing locally (see the section on Testing locally in the CodeOps guide).

 #### coverage:
 - Job: makes sure every method is called at least once in the tests/ folder
-- Triggered by: pull_request on main or develop
+- Triggered by: pull_request on main

 ```
 coverage run –m pytest